Are Chihuahuas Dogs or Rats? (Debunking the Myth)

 In conclusion, yes, Chihuahuas are dogs, not rats or rodents.
 Don’t let the appearance of the Chihuahua fool you.
 No matter what their size or how rodent-like they look, Chihuahuas are dogs and have evolved from wolves, not rodents!
 There is no doubt about it.
 They are loyal, protective, playful, fiery, and energetic.
 Everything a person needs from a new furry companion.

-Are Chihuahuas dogs?
-FAQs
+Are Chihuahuas Rats?
+The FAQs

 Are Chihuahuas rats?